 The sound of Shiva bhakti songs About Kedar Baba in Hindi resonates in the winds here.
 There is a feeling of heaven on seeing the Himalayan hills with snow.
 The Kedarnath Dham is a heritage of Hindu culture.
 Which lies amidst the majestic snow-capped Northern Himalayan ranges.

 Devotees see Kedarnath as the Kedar Khand where their deity Mahadev resides.
-Not only the devotees of Hindu religion come to Kedarnath Darshan, but people of other religions also come to see this wonderful form of Bholenath.
-Other names of Lord Shiva are Bhola Bhandari, Shambhunath, Mahadeva and Kedar Baba.
+Not only do the devotees of the Hindu religion come to Kedarnath Darshan, but people of other religions also come to see this wonderful form of Bholenath.
+Other names of Lord Shiva are Bhola Bhandari, Shambhunath, Mahadeva, and Kedar Baba.

-The milky white Mandakini with icy mountains, lush green forests adds to the beauty of Kedarnath Dham.
+The milky white Mandakini with icy mountains and lush green forests adds to the beauty of Kedarnath Dham.
 This temple becomes a center of attraction for millions of tourists every year.
 Therefore thousands of devotees visit the Dham due to its mythological beliefs.